Opening Statement

 Industrialisation, contraception, and bureaucratic states are extremely recent relative to evolutionary timescales.
 Removing environmental necessity does not automatically erase statistical distributions shaped under long constraint histories.

-Reproductive asymmetry remains biologically operative.
-Sex-correlated behavioural and risk distributions remain statistically robust in high-impact domains.
+Reproductive asymmetry remains biologically operative, and sex-correlated behavioural and risk distributions remain statistically robust in high-impact domains.

 Mediation by technology is not erasure of constraint.